Boris Yeltsin: Mabetex corruption

 With Pavel Borodin as the Kremlin property manager, Swiss construction firm Mabetex was awarded many important Russian government contracts.
 They were awarded the contracts to reconstruct, renovate and refurbish the former Russian Federation Parliament, the Russian Opera House, State Duma and the Moscow Kremlin.

-In 1998, the Prosecutor General of Russia, Yuri Skuratov, opened a bribery investigation against Mabetex, accusing its Chief Executive Officer Behgjet Pacolli of bribing Yeltsin and his family.
+In 1998, the prosecutor general of Russia, Yuri Skuratov, opened a bribery investigation against Mabetex, accusing its chief executive officer Behgjet Pacolli of bribing Yeltsin and his family.
 Swiss authorities issued an international arrest warrant for Pavel Borodin, the official who managed the Kremlin's property empire.
 Stating that bribery was a common business practice in Russia, Pacolli confirmed in early December 1999 that he had guaranteed five credit cards for Yeltsin's wife, Naina, and two daughters, Tatyana and Yelena.
 Yeltsin resigned a few weeks later on 31 December 1999, appointing Vladimir Putin as his successor.
 Putin's first decree as president was lifelong immunity from prosecution for Yeltsin.

 Resignation

-On 31 December 1999, Yeltsin issued a televised resignation speech.
-In it, he praised the advances in cultural, political, and economic freedom that his administration had overseen although apologised to Russia's people for "not making many of your and my dreams come true.
+On 31 December 1999, during a televised New Year address, Yeltsin issued his resignation on the state-owned ORT channel.
+In the speech, he praised the advances in cultural, political, and economic freedom that his administration had overseen although apologized to Russia's people for "not making many of your and my dreams come true.
 What seemed simple to do proved to be excruciatingly difficult."
+Yeltsin additionally announced that Vladimir Putin, by-then the most popular politician in the country, would be serving as acting president for the remaining three months until the next presidential election on 26 March 2000.

-By some estimates, his approval ratings when leaving office were as low as 2%.
+Yeltsin's approval ratings had been estimated to have been at their lowest by the time he left office, having plummeted to as low as 2–4%.
 Polling also suggests that a majority of the Russian population were pleased by Yeltsin's resignation.